 Probably the hardest part of booking a Disney World trip is deciding on and getting all of the dining reservations you want.

-The hardest dining reservations include pretty much all of the character meals, signature dining meals (like Victoria and Albert’s, Le Cellier and California Grill) and dinner shows.
+The hardest dining reservations include Be Our Guest for dinner (currently the most difficult to book), pretty much all of the character meals, signature dining meals (like Victoria and Albert’s, Le Cellier and California Grill) and dinner shows.

 Here are my tips on getting the most difficult reservations…

 1. The most surefire way: book 180 days in advance